JorisHeemskerk/R2D2_Research/README.md

 ## Communication Protocol

 The following section lists the pinouts that are used by the simple communication protocol that we've created in order to transfer data from a Raspberry Pi to a Teensy.
 Our initial approach was aimed at using existing libraries/protocol implementations to accomplish this.
-Unfortunately, due to some buffering issues with the Broadcom chip that some of the newer Raspberry Pi models are using, we ended up with writing our own implementation.
+Unfortunately, due to some buffering issues with the Broadcom chip that some of the newer Raspberry Pi models use, we had to resort to writing our own communication protocol.

 Name | Teensy | Raspberry Pi
 -----|--------|-------------